himanshupapola/AI_Diary/README.md

 # 📕 AI Diary (Android App)

-is a React Native mobile application built to help users securely write, manage, and reflect on their daily experiences.
+AI Diary is a React Native mobile application built to help users securely write, manage, and reflect on their daily experiences.
 It features AI-generated reflections, and seamless Supabase integration for user data management.

 ## 🧱 Tech Stack